kaizokuv/IVII-Dots/README.md

-cp -r ~/IVII-Dots/btop/ ~/.config/ # btop configs (looks and stuff) cp -r ~/IVII-Dots/cava/ ~/.config/ # cava config cp ~/IVII-Dots/starship.toml ~/.config/  # for starship terminal prompts cp -r ~/IVII-Dots/Wallpapers/ ~/Pictures/Wallpapers/ # for wallpapers (careful as it will replace your current folder if you have one so please backup first)
+cp -r ~/IVII-Dots/btop/ ~/.config/ # btop configs (looks and stuff) cp -r ~/IVII-Dots/cava/ ~/.config/ # cava config cp ~/IVII-Dots/starship.toml ~/.config/  # for starship terminal prompts
 ```

 You will also need to install the following for things to work as seemlessly as they do for me